Center-For-Complex-Systems-Science/causationentropy/docs/source/theory/index.rst

 Overview
 ========

-The Optimal Causal Entropy (oCSE) framework provides a principled approach to causal network discovery from time series data using information-theoretic measures.
+The Causation Entropy (oCSE) framework provides a principled approach to causal network discovery from time series data using information-theoretic measures.
 The core philosophy centers on the idea that causal relationships can be quantified through conditional mutual information, which measures the information content shared between variables when conditioning